casper-network/docs/source/docs/casper/workflow/setup-private-network.md

   --session-path control_management.wasm
   --payment-amount 5000000000
 ```
-Deploying this contract on a public chain should return Interpreter error `host module doesn't export function with name casper_control_management`.
+Deploying this contract on a public chain should return an interpreter error `host module doesn't export function with name casper_control_management`.

 #### Funding Alice's account